 a) Brick Clip/Brick Hangers

-Brick hangers/brick clips are a great alternative for hanging lightweight art onto brick walls.
+Brick hangers/brick clips are a great alternative for hanging lightweight art or picture lights onto brick walls.
 They work by clipping onto the brick and therefore require that the mortar be adequately recessed to allow for the proper attachment of the art hanger.
 A minimum setback of an eighth of an inch is required for this.
 Additionally, the bricks should have square edges.

 Brick Clip, Domino Magazine, 2020, via Pinterest